Installomator/Installomator/README.md

 ![](https://img.shields.io/github/v/release/scriptingosx/Installomator)&nbsp;![](https://img.shields.io/github/downloads/scriptingosx/Installomator/latest/total)&nbsp;![](https://img.shields.io/badge/macOS-10.14%2B-success)&nbsp;![](https://img.shields.io/github/license/scriptingosx/Installomator)

+This script is in the "we find it useful, it is working for us" stage.

+Your production and deployment environment will be different, please test thoroughly before rolling it out to your production.

+I have put a lot of work into making it stable and safe, but I cannot - of course - make _any_ promises that it won't break in some not yet encountered edge case.

 ## Background

 As a system engineer at [an Apple Authorized Enterprise Reseller](https://prowarehouse.nl), we manage a lot of Jamf instances.